 Kitchen Impossible – Episode 2

 Photographing episode 2 was perhaps the most tricky for me.
 I was always very conscious about getting in the way of filming and also carrying out my primary duties as a chaperone.
 So I kept my photography more to down times in the house.
 We had a fantastic morning at Borough market shopping during which I could have taken some fantastic shots but I had left my camera behind.
 It wasn’t until a gorgeous day spent at the Taste of London Festival and encouraged by the other two chaperones that I stepped up close to the filming action and snapped some great shots.

 Michel had set up a stall, with all of the contributors given different jobs – some cooking and some serving.
 Towards the end of the day, the food began to run out.
 Finally Michel announced it was all gone and pronounced the day a resounding success – the first big success of the series.
 I stepped in among the crowds of people, capturing the moments leading up to this and the jubilation after.

 The filming schedule dictated that there was also plenty of time for the contributors to relax.
 These made for some of the most fun shots that I took throughout the program.
 Here’s a selection of those at Taste of London (including one of the photographer!):

-Of course, during the non-filming times in the house I also took some good pictures and because a trust quickly developed between us, they were all natural and relaxed:
+Of course, during the non-filming times in the house I also took some good pictures.
+Because a trust quickly developed between us, they were all natural and relaxed: